KayckMatias/KayckMatias/README.md

 <h1 align="center">Hi 👋, I'm Kayck</h1>
-<h3 align="center">A amateur backend developer with great curiosity in full-stack since 2015👨‍</h3>
+<h3 align="center">A jr. backend developer with great curiosity in full-stack since 2015👨‍</h3>

-- 🌱 I’m currently attending the 3rd year in Computer Network Technician and learning Laravel and ReactJS
+- 🌱 I’m currently attending the 3rd year in Computer Network Technician and learning Laravel and VueJS

 - ❓Ask me about web, security and android studio